Estimate Time5 min

 Back to normal at last?

 According to Moore, bonds should become increasingly able in the second half of 2024 to play their historic role of delivering significant income and also of preserving capital by rising in price when stocks fall.
 He believes that the Fed holds the key to the return of “normal” bond markets and will be able to both lower interest rates and reduce the size of its balance sheet, which had become bloated as a result of massive purchases of government debt under its policy of “quantitative easing” to stimulate economic growth.
 That means that willing buyers and willing sellers—rather than government policies—will once again determine prices in financial markets.
 Since the 2008 financial crisis, the Fed has played an outsized role in markets, which has caused stocks and bonds to move up and down in tandem more than they have historically.
-“As these policies are wound down, bond markets should start to behave the way they have for most of history, rising when stocks fall and helping investors diversify and reduce risk in their portfolios,” he says.
+“As these policies are wound down, bond markets should start to behave the way they have for most of history, rising when stocks fall and helping investors diversify and reduce risk in their portfolios,” Moore says.

 Braun also expects the return of normal markets to benefit bond investors: “As rates follow inflation down and the Fed shrinks its balance sheet, that negative stock and bond correlation should start working again, and therefore the 60/40 allocation that we all grew up with is not dead after all.
 As the Fed goes back to being more of a referee and less of a player in the capital markets, the negative correlation between stocks and bonds should come back.
 It was never dead, it's just been distorted by $10 trillion of fiscal and monetary stimulus from Washington,” he says.